Openscapes/website/content/blog/alison-hill.md

 ## An R Markdown Chat with Alison Hill

 Our 3rd Openscapes Community Call featured a chat with [Dr. Alison Hill](https://www.apreshill.com/), product manager for data science communication at RStudio.
-Alsion is a data scientist, behavioral scientist, and award-winning educator and we were thrilled to chat with her!
+Alison is a data scientist, behavioral scientist, and award-winning educator and we were thrilled to chat with her!
 The recording is on [Openscapes YouTube](https://youtu.be/79m1zaugEqE).

 Our conversation was about why we are so enthused with R Markdown, and why we think it is so transformative for scientists.
 We discussed two main themes (thinking that this would be an introduction to R Markdown, a first of three conversations):